ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

 declared for a method of that name.
 If the current typeclass and a superclass share a method name, then the current typeclass's method will be the only one that can be referred to.

+If two subclasses both provide a default for the same superclass (like how ``Traversable`` and ``Applicative``/``Monad`` can for ``Functor``'s ``fmap``), neither class is a superclass of the other, and both instances are declared for a given data type, an error will be emitted saying that the method cannot be derived, and ask that the user implement the method themselves.

 General example
 ^^^^^^^^^^^^^^^